trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D19 - December 18, 2017
+Continued React from the Ground Up.
+Finished the first video tutorial working with the Poke Dashboard API.
+I ran into a problem -- the API URL provided in the video was no longer valid -- and was able to figure it out and fix it myself.
+I feel like I know nothing, but since I could do that, I suppose I know something.

 ### R1D18 - December 17, 2017
 Continued React from the Ground Up.
 Learned about Create React App, which was a game-changer for me.
 I absolutely hate Webpack.
 Began the next series of videos, which involve building apps that work with the Poke Dashboard API.